 We formed in 2010 as Maryland corporation that operates as an internally managed, non-diversified closed-end management investment company.
+As an internally managed BDC, we are managed by our employees, rather than the employees of an external investment adviser, thereby allowing for greater transparency to stockholders through robust disclosure regarding our compensation structure.
 Our investment activities are supervised by our Board of Directors and managed by our executive officers and investments professionals, all of which are our employees.

 As a BDC, we are subject to certain regulatory requirements.
-See "Part I, Item 1 - Business - Regulation as a Business Development Company" in our most recent Annual Report on Form 10-K. Also, while we are permitted to finance investments using debt, our ability to use debt is limited in certain significant aspects.
+See "Part I, Item 1 - Business - Regulation as a Business Development Company" in our most recent Annual Report on Form 10-K. Further, while we are permitted to finance investments using debt, our ability to use debt is limited in certain significant aspects.
 With certain limited exceptions, we may issue "senior securities," including borrowing money from banks or other financial institutions only in amounts such that the ratio of our total assets (less total liabilities other than indebtedness represented by senior securities) to our total indebtedness represented by senior securities plus preferred stock, if any, is at least 200% (or 150% if certain conditions are met) after such incurrence or issuance.
 This means that generally, we can borrow up to \$1 for every \$1 of investor equity (or, if certain conditions are met, we can borrow up to \$2 for every \$1 of investor equity).
 In March 2018, the Small Business Credit Availability Act modified the 1940 Act by allowing a BDC to increase the maximum amount of leverage it may incur by decreasing the asset coverage percentage from 200% to 150%, if certain requirements under the 1940 Act are met.
 Under the 1940 Act, we are allowed to increase our leverage capacity if stockholders representing at least a majority of the votes cast, when a quorum is present, approve a proposal to do so.
 If we receive stockholder approval, we would be allowed to increase our leverage capacity on the first day after such approval.
 Alternatively, the 1940 Act allows the majority of our independent directors to approve an increase in our leverage capacity, and such approval would become effective after the one-year anniversary of such approval.
 In either case, we would be required to make certain disclosures on our website and in SEC filings regarding, among other things, the receipt of approval to increase our leverage, our leverage capacity and usage, and risks related to leverage.
 The Company currently does not intend to seek stockholder approval or board approval to increase its leverage capacity as set forth above.
 See "Risk Factors" in Part I, Item 1A in our most recent Annual Report on Form 10-K and in Part II, Item 1A of our most recent Quarterly Report on Form 10-Q for more information.